TooMuchFish/lab-report-3-week-6/lab-report-3.md

 >The above commands will help us to check that weather exist a config file or not.
 >
->If not, we can use another command "touch config" to create a config file.
+>If not, we can use another command `touch config` to create a config file.
 >
 ![command](lab3p1.png)